John Bagley (basketball): Personal life

-John Bagley resided in Elgin, Illinois, and coached the Harper College Men's Basketball team.
+Bagley resided in Elgin, Illinois, and coached the Harper College Men's Basketball team.
 He also ran a 32-team high school summer league, worked at a camp at Harper College, and coached the Chicago Dogs, a semi-pro basketball team.
 Following his time away from Connecticut, he recently moved back to his home of Bridgeport, CT.
-Bagley now coaches boys basketball at his alma mater, (Bridgeport) Harding High School.
+Bagley now coaches girls basketball at his alma mater, (Bridgeport) Harding High School.

+Bagley has a daughter named Janelle, and a son named C.J., whom he had with his former partner, Varissa Scruggs; the couple also had an infant son named John Rhyce Scruggs-Bagley, who died of a heart problem in 1993.
+Varissa Scruggs died in 2011.